telezhka/currency-changer-react-app/README.md

-This is a React test task for ITOP1000
+This is a simple and fast React-based currency changer app